 A typical home inspection takes 2-3 hours and starts with the roof and exterior.
 I then work to inspect the inside of the home from top to bottom looking at everything from the structure, heating, cooling, plumbing, and electrical systems to doors, windows, and more.
 Check out my photo gallery to see examples of issues I have found.

 A custom electronic home inspection report with detailed pictures and comments will be sent to the client in about a day (typically same day).
 An interactive sample report is available.
-All inspections include a complimentary Now that You’ve Had a Home Inspection book that provides supplemental information, maintenance recommendations, and a life expectancy chart for most components of a house.
+All inspections include supplemental information about material & system types, maintenance recommendations, and life expectancy for most components of a house.

 $335-$395 for most row homes or smaller single family homes in the Baltimore area.
 Pricing is customized based on the age and size of the property along with the travel distance and other factors including crawlspaces, other buildings on the property, etc. Payment is due prior to the start of the inspection.